Isomorphisms of quadratic quasigroups: Main results

 Regarding \tref{f10}(vii), we make the following remarks.
 If $\chr(\F) = 3$, then $Q_{a,b}$ is Steiner if and only if $a=b=-1$.
 Steiner quadratic quasigroups in characteristic $3$ thus coincide with affine STSs.
 If $\chr(\F) > 3$, then $Q_{a,b}$ is a Steiner quasigroup if and only if $a+b=1=ab$ and $\chi(a)=\chi(b)=\chi(-1) =-1$.
 An easy number theoretical argument shows that this happens if and only if $|\F| = p^k$ for a prime $p\equiv 7 \bmod 12$ and odd $k\ge 1$, and $a$ and $b$ are distinct primitive sixth roots of unity.
 Blocks of the STS are the sets $\{u,v,av+bu\}$ where $\chi(v-u) = 1$.
 These STSs are known as \emph{Netto systems} and we refer to the corresponding quasigroups as \emph{Netto quasigroups}.
 Robinson~\cite{rob} proved that their automorphism group is equal to $\agtl_1(\F)$, with the exception of order $7$, which yields the Fano plane---and thus also \tref{r2}(iii).

-Say that a quadratic quasigroup $Q = Q_{a,b}$ is \emph{twisted} if $b = a^\gamma$ where $\gamma^2 = |\K|$.
-In this case $\K$ is the least subfield of $\F$ containing the element $a$.
-The exceptional cases of \tref{r2} may thus be labelled medial, twisted and Fano.
+Say that a quadratic quasigroup $Q = Q_{a,b}$ is \emph{twisted} if $b = a^\gamma$ where $\gamma^2$ is the order of the least subfield of $\F$ containing the element $a$.
+The exceptional cases of \tref{r2} may thus be labelled entropic, twisted and Fano.
 It is immediately clear that these are the only cases in which $\aut(Q)$ is $2$-transitive.